26616d703b/C.Experimentations.CCompiler/README.md

 # Compiler4C

-As it's name suggests, is a prototype of a compiler for the C language. using a lexer (Lex) and a LALR perser generator (Yacc).
+As it's name suggests, Compiler4C is a prototype of a C language compiler that uses a lexer (Lex) and a LALR perser generator (Yacc).